Potatoes are a really special crop for the farm and have been the core of our cropping for many years.

-Varieties include Maris Peer, Annabelle, Bambino, Charlotte and Carlingford which are all grown as salads or scrapers, Marfona and Estima which are grown for early bakers, Maris Piper, Lanorma and King Edwards which are for early pre packing and Mayan Gold which is used for the specialist or finest range.
+Varieties include Maris Peer, Annabelle, Gwenne, Iodea and Charlotte which are all grown as salads or scrapers, Marfona which is grown for early bakers and Maris Piper, Lanorma, Harry and King Edwards which are for early pre-packing.
+We also grow specialty varieties such as Laura, Lunarossa and Camel.

 The kind climate and sandy soils in East Suffolk enable us to grow early crops of potatoes which are generally sold straight off the field in summer.
 Very few crops are stored because we struggle to achieve good skin finish.
 Up to 200 acres of crops are fleeced every year to promote earliness and protect the plants from late frosts.

-James Foskett Farms are members of G’s Growers and market all their onions through the pack house at Ramsey in Cambridgeshire for Tesco’s and Marks and Spencer.
+James Foskett Farms are members of G’s Growers and market all their onions through the pack house at Ramsey in Cambridgeshire for Sainsburys, Marks and Spencer, LIDL and Aldi

-The whole crop is drilled in late February and March with 55% brown and 45% red varieties, then carefully managed during the growing season to hopefully produce a firm 60 to 80 mm onion to harvest in late August and September.
+The crop is drilled in late February and March with 40% brown and 60% red varieties, then carefully managed during the growing season to hopefully produce a firm 60 to 80 mm onion to harvest in late August and September.

 Harvest rates depend on dry weather so that windrowed crops have time to dry in the sun before being picked up and graded into our 3.5 ton boxes and placed into the stores for drying and cold storage.